 Interest Rate in Colombia averaged 8.65 percent from 1998 until 2022, reaching an all time high of 32 percent in May of 1998 and a record low of 1.75 percent in September of 2020.
 This page provides the latest reported value for - Colombia Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Colombia Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Interest Rate in Colombia is expected to be 2.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Colombia to stand at 2.50 in 12 months time.
-In the long-term, the Colombia Interest Rate is projected to trend around 2.75 percent in 2021 and 3.50 percent in 2022, according to our econometric models.
+Interest Rate in Colombia is expected to be 7.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Colombia Interest Rate is projected to trend around 7.50 percent in 2023 and 5.50 percent in 2024, according to our econometric models.